AshiqKiron/email-generation-assistant/README.md

 *   **Model B: `mixtral-8x7b-32768`**
     *   A sparse mixture-of-experts model known for speed and efficiency, though sometimes less nuanced than larger dense models.
 Model B uses Mixtral 8x7B through Groq.
     *   Both models use the same 10 scenarios and same 3 metrics.

+## Known Limitations

+- The current tone metric uses keyword matching, so it may under-score emails that match tone semantically but do not use expected keywords.
+- Fact recall uses keyword overlap, so paraphrased facts may be missed.
+- The evaluation set contains 10 scenarios, which is enough for this assessment but not enough for production-level validation.
+- The system does not yet include human review or guardrails before sending emails.

+## Production Next Steps

+1. Add structured JSON output validation.
+2. Add LLM-as-a-judge evaluation for semantic quality.
+3. Track latency and cost per model.
+4. Add human approval before sending emails.
+5. Expand test scenarios to cover sales, support, hiring, billing, and executive communication.
+6. Add regression tests so future prompt changes do not reduce quality.

 **Analysis Goal:**
 The comparative analysis (found in the Final Report) determines which model better balances **Fact Recall**, **Tone Accuracy**, and **Structural Integrity**.
 The results help identify the most cost-effective and reliable model for production deployment.